How to Make a Women’s History Slideshow in After Effects

 intro slide changesintro slide changesintro slide changes

-The background is a bit dull and boring for our subject matter, so I added a image to brighten it up.
+The background is a bit dull and boring for our subject matter, so I added a stock image to brighten it up.
 Drop your content into the Photos folder so you have it easily available if you need it again, and then drag it into your timeline with the current slide highlighted.

 intro slide added imageintro slide added imageintro slide added image